CLin168/pdsnd_github/README.md

 Python for Data Science Nanodegree Project 3 (Github)

 ### Description
-Python prohgram using pandas and numpy to interactively analyse bike share riders data sets in CSV format.
+Python program using pandas and numpy to interactively analyse bike share riders data sets in CSV format.

 ### Files used
 bikeshare.py